JustinOros/extension-quiz-helper/README.md

 **API errors:**
 - Verify your API key is correct (starts with `sk-`)
-- Check you have credits in your OpenAI account
+- Ensure you have credits in your OpenAI account
 - Look for rate limit messages in console

 ## 🤝 Contributing